Skip to content

 Terminal window

-pnpm axiomatic export --format dtcg > tokens.json
+pnpm exec axiomatic export --format dtcg --out tokens.json

 Tokens Studio for Figma is the industry standard for managing design tokens in Figma.
 It fully supports the W3C format.